microsoft/sqldev/_includes/partials/php/columnstoreunix.md

 QueryTime: 5ms
 ```

-> Congrats you just made your PHP app faster using Columnstore Indexes!
+> Congratulations!
+You just made your PHP app faster using Columnstore Indexes!